-- A. Revelation is the climax of biblical revelation, bringing to completion the many prophecies of both testaments and providing numerous prophecies of its own.
+- A. Revelation is the climax of biblical revelation, completing the many prophecies of both testaments and providing numerous prophecies of its own.
 It closes all prophecy by warning like no other NT book not to add or subtract from it (22:18-19; cf. Deut.
 4:2; Prov.
 30:6; Gal.
 3:15). - B. Revelation is the only NT book that deals primarily with the future.
-Without it, eschatology would lack its clearest descriptions of these events: the Tribulation (Rev. 6-18), the second coming of Christ (19:11-21), Satan's binding and the length of the kingdom as 1000 years (20:1-6), and the great white throne judgment (20:11-15).
+Without it, eschatology would lack its clearest descriptions of these events: the Tribulation (Rev 6-18), the second coming of Christ (19:11-21), Satan's binding and the length of the kingdom as 1000 years (20:1-6), and the great white throne judgment (20:11-15).
 John continually saw glimpses of the future.
-In fact, the exact verbal form "I saw" appears 45 times (1:12, 17; 4:1, etc.)! - C. The book contains more symbolic, representative language than any inspired writing.
+In fact, the exact verbal form "I saw" appears 45 times (1:12, 17; 4:1, etc.)! - C. The book contains more symbolic language than any inspired writing.
 But why is this?
 Warren Wiersbe provides three advantages to symbolic language (Bible Exposition Commentary): - 1.
 Symbols are a "spiritual code" to hide the truth from the unbelieving (cf. parables) - 2.
 Symbolism is not weakened by time - 3.
 Symbols not only convey information, but also impart values and arouse emotions - D. Revelation is the only apocalyptic writing in the New Testament.
-Apocalyptic literature is that which is characterized by secrecy, pessimism, end times emphases, warnings (not repentance), the triumph of God, determinism (God's control comforting people), etc. - E. This book contains more allusions to the OT (250-550 allusions) than any NT writing.
+Apocalyptic literature is characterized by secrecy, pessimism, end times emphases, warnings (not repentance), the triumph of God, determinism (God's control comforting people), etc. - E. This book contains more allusions to the OT (250-550 allusions) than any NT writing.
 Ironically, Revelation also has very few quotes (1:7 quotes Zech.
 12:10; 2:27 quotes Ps.
 2:9). - F. Chapters 2-3 record the only letters written by Christ that have been saved for us.
-This book also is the only NT writing with separate letters for various churches. - G. This prophecy completes our scriptural understanding about Jesus Christ by including more about His glory than even the Gospels! - H. Here is the only NT book written in response to a direct command from God (1:10-11, 19).
-In all other NT writings, the Spirit prompted individuals to write rather than directly telling them. - I. Only Revelation was revealed in nearly its entirety as a vision by an angel (1:1). - J. Revelation has more songs in its pages than any NT book.
-On 14 occasions the angels break into worship, making the book a model for worship.
+This book also is the only NT writing with separate letters for various churches. - G. This prophecy completes our scriptural understanding about Jesus Christ by including more about his glory than even the Gospels! - H. Here is the only NT book written in response to a direct command from God (1:10-11, 19).
+In all other NT writings, the Spirit prompted individuals to write rather than directly telling them. - I. Only Revelation was revealed in nearly its entirety as a vision by an angel (1:1).
+It was also shown to John on a single day-likely a Sunday if "the Lord's day" denotes Sunday (1:10). - J. Revelation has more songs than any NT book.
+Angels break into worship 14 times, making the book a model for worship.
 It especially parallels Ezekiel in its worship (see next page).